raspberrypi/linux/Documentation/admin-guide/thunderbolt.rst

 be available for your system in which case there is no need to plug in a Thunderbolt device.

-After that we can write the firmware to the non-active parts of the NVM of the host or device.
+After that, we can write the firmware to the non-active parts of the NVM of the host or device.
 As an example here is how Intel NUC6i7KYK (Skull Canyon) Thunderbolt controller NVM is upgraded::